 Supporting Statement:

-Welsh literacy standards will be improved by employing a part-time Advisory Teacher for Welsh First language to provide support and training for all Welsh-medium primary schools and to develop transition with Ysgol Ystalyfera.
+Welsh literacy standards will be improved by employing a part-time Advisory Teacher for Welsh First language to provide support and training for all Welsh-medium primary schools and to develop transition with Ysgol Gymraeg Ystalyfera – Bro Dur.

 Performance targets will continue to be agreed annually with ERW officers (via the regional Menu of Support) and a structured programme of support for Welsh literacy is agreed with PENTAN – the NPT association of Welsh-medium head teachers.

 All Welsh-medium schools will continue to attend an annual residential Welsh course at Llangrannog.
 The Teacher Development Officer will continue to produce an annual report on this activity.
 Many pupils continue to attend residential courses at Tanybwlch, Margam and the Millenium Centre, Cardiff.
 In-house opportunities to use Welsh language skills will be provided in all Welsh-medium primary schools by providing a range of clubs.
 Menter Iaith and Ty’r Gwrhyd will be used as a very effective resource to promote extra-curricular Welsh medium activities.
-Current good practice initiatives include ‘Stafell Stwnsh’ based at Ysgol Ystalyfera and the PLC’s based on Dyfal Donc’ and ‘Cynllun Clebran’ will be maintained.
+Current good practice initiatives include ‘Stafell Stwnsh’ based at Ysgol Gymraeg Ystalyfera – Bro Dur and the PLC’s based on Dyfal Donc’ and ‘Cynllun Clebran’ will be maintained.

 Every Welsh-medium primary school is going to follow the silver award targets for the Welsh Charter.
 2 English-medium pilot schools are currently engaged in the Welsh Charter scheme at the moment.
 Athrawon Bro to inform more English Medium schools about the ‘Cymraeg Campus’ Welsh Charter scheme and encourage more schools/clusters to get involved.